Nov. 18, 2018

 Fires again in the west today.
 Near here, whole towns in conflagration.
-This antique ranch of ours is not long for this world, tinder, all made of boards, built in a time when there was moisture.
+This antique ranch of ours is not long for this world, tinder, all made of boards.
 The real disease the West has is a phenomenon called “evapotranspiration.”
-Which is this: the Sierra Nevada bristles with tall fir and cedar and pine, all over its slopes, and each tree is a straw: the tree breathes: and ground moisture goes up in its breath.
-That’s “evaporation” by plants’ “respiration.”
-Now, for every degree of global warming, the rate of soil-moisture depletion goes up exponentially.
-This is how the desert will be made here, as the soil’ perennial moisture deposit dries.
+Which is this: the Sierra Nevada bristles with tall fir and cedar and pine, all over its slopes, and each tree is a straw: ground moisture goes up its trunk, and the leaves breathe.
+“Evaporation” happens in plants’ respiration.
+Now, for every degree of global warming, the soil bank dries up faster, exponentially.
+This is how the desert will be made here, as the soils’ perennial water deposit dries.
 The process will be climaxed in various places by wildfires that finish off the old tall dark lively forests.
-Leaving chaparral.
+What then takes over is chaparral.

-Presently, nobody is doing anything about this.
-I myself go on with my dinners of roast beef, plane flights, drives to SF for fun when public transp is “inconvenient” (while I know, because I myself thought it up, that the one Golden Rule of virtue for an environmentalist is to live as much as possible as if in abject subsistence-level poverty, holes in elbows, unwashed old car, beans for dinner), and all my liberal friends, too, adapt as little as do the truculent climate deniers.
-Everybody likes his job, his house, his shopping routine, his car, even his commute, hopping on a plane, air conditioning.
-People don’t like to perspire, apparently, nor want a sweater to wreck the ensemble they’ve decided on.
-If people wanted to learn about the future, they might try staying home one day, not going anywhere, and beginning rudely to experiment with what they can provide for themselves on their own property.
-Or, in a city, the neighborhood forage.
-It would be an extreme, absurd experiment in “adaptation” — but the really absurd thing is, it’s precisely the adaptation that will befall.
-This adaptation will either be gradual or it will come with a whump.
+Hypocrite that I am, I myself thought it up, that the one Golden Rule of virtue for an environmentalist is to live as much as possible as if in abject, subsistence-level poverty, holes in elbows, unwashed old car, beans for dinner.
+I and all my liberal friends seem almost as problematic as the truculent climate deniers.
+Nobody’s changing.
+Everybody likes his job, his house, his shopping routine, his car, even his commute, hopping on a plane, air conditioning, keeping up with the standard that is considered normal.
+People don’t like to perspire apparently.
+Nor ever want a sweater to wreck the ensemble they’ve decided on.
+If people wanted to think about the future, they might try staying home, not going anywhere, and beginning rudely to experiment with what they can provide for themselves.
 Our supply chains are going to have to shorten.
+The really absurd thing is, true misery is the adaptation that will befall.
+This adaptation will possibly mostly be gradual.
+Or, in some places, come with a whump.

 In general, my sons will live on in the direction of the 21st century.
 I won’t be here.
-They’ll get through it, even with happiness, if they can practice the kind of vigorous optimism of taking a creative interest in the problems of privation, catastrophe, hard knocks, and even justice in a competitive world where maybe all bets will be off.
+They’ll get through it, even with happiness, if they can practice a vigorous optimism and take a creative interest in the problems of privation, even catastrophe, or at least hard knocks, and also justice in a competitive world where maybe all bets will be off.

 * * * *